swata7/swata7/README.md

 🐍 Developer in training, focused on Python
 🧱 Building my journey to become a systems analyst / front end
-🚀 Always looking to learn, grow, and create cool stuff with code
+🚀 Always looking to learn, grow, and create cool stuff with code 🎨 Mastering HTML, CSS, and JavaScript to build awesome front-end projects.

+---

+### Welcome to my coding world.

+Front-end developer in training, passionate about creating interactive and responsive web projects using modern technologies.
+Currently building personal front-end projects to sharpen my skills.

 ---